dragon-foobar/dragon-foobar.github.io/_posts/2020-02-28-sample-markdown.md

   internet connection.
 This means there are no foreign exchange (FX) variations and minimal frictions when sending money.
-While we do pay a transaction fee to miners for including our transaction on the blockchain, it\'s analogous to the fees incurred with Visa or Mastercard transactions.
+While we do pay a transaction fee to miners for including our transaction on the blockchain, it's analogous to the fees incurred with Visa or Mastercard transactions.

-  In our quest to Orange Pill, it\'s essential to be open to the idea that bitcoin might not function as a primary layer but rather serve as the foundational currency upon which secondary fiat layers are constructed.
-Regardless of how you present this to your audience, it\'s important to highlight that international settlements become significantly more straightforward and cost-effective when using bitcoin instead of traditional FX trading.
-As a side note, it\'s worth mentioning that everything is currently priced in USD, so we would exchange USD for BTC in this context.
+  In our quest to Orange Pill, it's essential to be open to the idea that bitcoin might not function as a primary layer but rather serve as the foundational currency upon which secondary fiat layers are constructed.
+Regardless of how you present this to your audience, it's important to highlight that international settlements become significantly more straightforward and cost-effective when using bitcoin instead of traditional FX trading.
+As a side note, it's worth mentioning that everything is currently priced in USD, so we would exchange USD for BTC in this context.

-  **How bitcoin acheives salability across scale**
+  ### How bitcoin acheives salability across scale

-  bitcoin\'s ability to achieve salability across space is a testament to its revolutionary design and the power of decentralised networks.
+  bitcoin's ability to achieve salability across space is a testament to its revolutionary design and the power of decentralised networks.
   Unlike traditional currencies that rely on intermediaries like banks and payment processors for cross-border transactions, bitcoin operates on a global scale without the need for such middlemen.
-This inherent decentralisation allows individuals\
-  worldwide to engage in peer-to-peer transactions, bridging geographical gaps effortlessly.
+This inherent decentralisation allows individuals worldwide to engage in peer-to-peer transactions, bridging geographical gaps effortlessly.
 What sets bitcoin apart is its lightning-fast transaction speeds and minimal transaction fees, making it the go-to option for cross-border payments.
 With bitcoin, geographical borders become virtually irrelevant as it enables secure and instantaneous value transfer across the world.

-  Furthermore, bitcoin\'s borderless nature makes it a driving force behind the future of\
-  international commerce and financial inclusion.
+  Furthermore, bitcoin's borderless nature makes it a driving force behind the future of international commerce and financial inclusion.
 It serves as a bridge between traditional fiat currencies, simplifying international settlements and reducing the complexities associated with foreign exchange trading.
 As a global standard, bitcoin is increasingly used